Arts and Culture Grants

 This grant provides assistance to museums and key institutions for exhibitions, to be held in Australia, introducing Japanese art and culture.

-This grant supports the development of professionals specialising in the study of Japanese art by providing an opportunity for curators and researchers from abroad to conduct research in Japan, and by so doing, promote the study of the field and the introduction of Japanese art overseas.
+This grant supports the development of professionals specialising in the study of Japanese art by providing an opportunity for curators and researchers from abroad to conduct research in Japan.

-This grant provides assistance to groups or individuals in Japan who have received invitations to engage in performances or other cultural activities in Australia, or to organisations arranging these activities.
-(Only applicants residing in Japan are eligible.)
+This grant provides assistance to groups or individuals in Japan who have received invitations to engage in cultural activities in Australia, or to organisations arranging these activities.

 Available at various times throughout the year until the budget is exhausted.
 Application is by invitation only.